nnethercott/beni/README.md

 * when training distributed, if processes see a batch of different modalities then our connector may not be active => gradients=None => all_reduce step blocking since one rank attemps to aggregate gradients which don't exist in other processes ?
     * could probably avoid this (statistically) with grad accumulation and hope each rank sees both images & text
     * **or** make sure modality per iter is the same for each rank
+* on multimodal training data we should grad accumulate so that gradients contain info pertaining to all modalities before stepping (i think)
+    * adamw maintains state so we have this mix-of-modalities step implicitly, but its best to be more clear